Dosage & Administration

 - For patients being switched between ZUBSOLV sublingual tablets and other buprenorphine/naloxone products dosage adjustments may be necessary.
 Patients should be monitored for over-medication as well as withdrawal or other signs of under-dosing

-- Should be progressively adjusted in increments/decrements of 1.4 mg/0.36 mg or 2.8 mg/0.72 mg to a level that holds the patient in treatment and suppresses opioid withdrawal signs and symptoms
+- The dosage of ZUBSOLV from Day 3 onwards should be progressively adjusted in increments/decrements of 2.9 mg/0.71 mg or lower of buprenorphine/naloxone to a level that holds the patient in treatment and suppresses opioid withdrawal signs and symptoms

 ZUBSOLV offers easy administration

-As soon as patients remove their prescribed dose of ZUBSOLV from the blister pack, they should be instructed to:
+As soon as patients remove their prescribed dose of ZUBSOLV from the blister pack, they should be instructed to5:

 - Place the tablet under the tongue.
 If more than 1 tablet is required, tablets should be placed in different places under the tongue at the same time